 This became a Sunday afternoon tradition for the next 42 years, attended by people from different Baptist congregations.

 John points out that the foundation stone at the front of Strathalan reads ‘May All Who Come Here Find Welcome and Compassion.’
-That is the true spirit of Baptcare, and a deep expression of love.
+That is the true spirit of BaptistCare, and a deep expression of love.

 Valentine’s Day is not just for teenager romantics.
 It is a reminder that love takes many forms, it endures, and it reaches out.
 Happy Valentine’s Day, Margaret and John, and thank you for the love you bring to the world.